SuperOfficeDocs/superoffice-docs/docs/en/company/learn/includes/company-fields.md

 10. The **Code** field automatically suggests a code for the company that you are creating (after you click **Save**).
 The code is based on the company name.
 However, you can enter a different code.

 11. In the **Number** field, SuperOffice CRM automatically enters the next available company number.
 The default setting is 10001 for the first company number and the value increases by 1 for each new company.
-You can change this default setting in SuperOffice Settings and maintenance.
+You can change this default setting in Settings and maintenance.

 12. In the **VAT No.** field, type in the company's VAT number or similar number.